Student Club Certification Information

 - Participate in University sponsored events

-- The name of the student organization must be unique—the name cannot duplicate the name of an existing student organization.
+- The name and purpose of the student organization must be unique—it cannot duplicate an existing student organization.

 - A student organization may state that its membership is composed of Trinity Washington University students but it shall not suggest or imply that it is acting with the authority or as an agency of the University.
 Student organizations are not official entities of the University and may not represent themselves as such.